 For information about where you can get tested for coronavirus (COVID-19) visit:

 If a child, student or staff member is or has had contact with a confirmed case

-- has a confirmed case of coronavirus (COVID-19)
+Specific advice has been developed for services to manage a confirmed case of coronavirus (COVID-19)

 Maintaining good health hygiene at early childhood education services

-Remind your staff, families and children that everyone can protect against infections by practising good hand hygiene and respiratory hygiene.
+Remind your staff, families and children that everyone can protect against infections by practicing good hand hygiene and respiratory hygiene.
 Here are some tips that everyone at your service can follow:

 - Cover your mouth and nose with a tissue when coughing and sneezing, or cough into your elbow.

 - Dispose of the tissue in a bin and then wash your hands thoroughly afterwards.

 - Wash your hands often, after using the toilet and before eating.